Lesser kudu

-The lesser kudu (Tragelaphus imberbis) is a medium-sized bushland antelope found in East Africa.
-The species is a part of the ungulate genus Tragelaphus (family Bovidae), along with several other related species of striped, spiral-horned African bovids, including the related greater kudu, the bongo, bushbuck, common and giant elands, nyala and sitatunga.
+The Lesser Kudu (Tragelaphus imberbis) is a medium-sized East African antelope found in East Africa.
+The species is not especially closely related to the Greater Kudu, though both belong the Artiodactyl tribe Tragelaphini (family Bovidae), of striped, spiral-horned African bovids, along with the Nyala, Elands, Balbok, Bushbucks, Bongo, and Sitatunga.
 It was first scientifically described by English zoologist Edward Blyth (1869).